gruns/blagoblag/content/blog/2014/oct/5/west-wing-revisited-five-votes-down.rst

 Second, the White House staff are doing financial disclosures.
 Only one of these is interesting: Toby Ziegler's.
-He bought some stock in an internet company, then arranged for a friend of his to testify before congress, which resulted in the value of the stock sky rocketing.
+He bought some stock in an internet company, then arranged for a friend of his to testify before congress, which resulted in the value of the stock skyrocketing.
 In the show he deals with this by selling the shares and taking a $1 salary for the year.
 I think in reality he'd probably have to resign, there's just no way to contain something so obviously scanadlous looking.
 This is one of places where our behind-the-